Marc Webb

-Marc Preston Webb (born August 31, 1974) is an American music video director and filmmaker.
-Webb made his feature film directorial debut in 2009 with the romantic comedy 500 Days of Summer, and went on to direct The Amazing Spider-Man in 2012, which was later dubbed as the "Webb-Verse" by Marvel Studios in 2021.
-He also directed the drama films Gifted and The Only Living Boy in New York.
+Marc Preston Webb (born August 31, 1974) is an American filmmaker and music video director.
+He made his feature film directorial debut in 2009 with the romantic comedy (500) Days of Summer.
+He then directed The Amazing Spider-Man (2012) and The Amazing Spider-Man 2 (2014), which later were dubbed the "Webb-Verse" by Marvel Studios in 2021.
+He also directed the 2017 dramas Gifted and The Only Living Boy in New York and the Disney live-action remake of Snow White (2025).
+His next planned film is Day Drinker.

 Early life

-Webb was born in Bloomington, Indiana, the son of Margaret Ruth (née Stocker) and Norman Lott Webb, who works in math education at the University of Wisconsin.
-When he was eighteen months old, Webb's family moved to Madison, Wisconsin, where he was raised.
-He graduated from Madison West High School in 1992, and subsequently attended Colorado College, and the University of Wisconsin–Madison, from which he graduated with an English degree.
+Webb was born on 31 August 1974 in Bloomington, Indiana, the son of Margaret Ruth (née Stocker), a scientist, and Norman Lott Webb, who works in math education at the University of Wisconsin in Madison, Wisconsin.
+When he was eighteen months old, Marc's family moved to Madison and he grew up there.
+He graduated from Madison West High School in the city in 1992.
+He attended Colorado College and then the University of Wisconsin in Madison, graduating with an English degree.

 Career

-Webb began his trade as an editor before turning his hand to directing music videos.
+Marc Webb began as an editor before turning to directing music videos.
 He told The Daily Beast: "The very first video I did was for a band called The Shame Idols in Birmingham, Alabama, and I paid for it on a credit card and my mom loaned me about $500 to finish it.
 It was actually about a superhero—a Catwoman-y type of thing.
 This woman who sewed the costume together, and we shot it on 16mm film.
 You can't see it anywhere and it's not on YouTube—and I'm glad it's not.
-The first video that got shown was a Blues Traveler video called "Canadian Rose," but I just did the concept stuff for it.
-Between 1999 and 2009, he directed videos for the likes of Good Charlotte, Evanescence, AFI, 3 Doors Down, Green Day, My Chemical Romance and Snow Patrol.
+The first video that got shown was a Blues Traveler video called "Canadian Rose," but I just did the concept stuff for it."
+Between 1999 and 2009, he directed videos for the likes of Good Charlotte, Evanescence, AFI, 3 Doors Down, Green Day, My Chemical Romance, and Snow Patrol.

 His feature-length debut, 500 Days of Summer, starring Joseph Gordon-Levitt and Zooey Deschanel, was released in July 2009 to a positive critical reception.
 In January 2010, Columbia Pictures hired Webb to direct The Amazing Spider-Man, a reboot of the Spider-Man film franchise, released in July 2012 and starring Andrew Garfield and Emma Stone.
 He returned to direct the sequel, The Amazing Spider-Man 2, which was released on May 2, 2014.
 Developing the 2021 Marvel Cinematic Universe (MCU) film Spider-Man: No Way Home for Marvel Studios, Chris McKenna and Erik Sommers officially dubbed the fictional universe of Webb's Spider-Man films as the Webb-Verse in his honor.
-In November 2021, it was also revealed that he, along with Sam Raimi, were brought on as creative consultants for the film.
+In November 2021, it was revealed that he and Sam Raimi, were brought on as creative consultants for the film.
 In 2015, Webb directed promotional ads for a partnership between Samsung and Avengers: Age of Ultron.